Lower East Side Area Guide

 Not in the mood for American food?
 Next to Dudley’s is An Choi, a Vietnamese eatery where you can enjoy delicious pho and fresh bánh mì in the coziest interior.
 We recommend “The French Dip” bánh mì where you get the flavors of Pho Bo, plus a side of broth for dipping.

-Other notable mentions include: Yummm, Excuse My French, Blue Ribbon Sushi Izakays, and Sticky Rice
+Other notable mentions include: Yummm, Excuse My French, Blue Ribbon Sushi Izakaya, and Sticky Rice.

 Kind Regards - this two floor cocktail bar and lounge features a variety of talented DJs every night.
 Try one of their elegant cocktails or a classy meal for a chilled night out with friends.